Updated: Oct 7

 Iceland's South Coast route is definitely best explored on a self-drive road trip.
 There is a wealth of sights to see and you will ideally spend three or four days exploring.
 It is possible to make a day trip of it from the capital but it would be a shame to rush through so much beauty.
 This route really does yield some of the most stunning photography locations in Iceland.

-First stop has to be the plunging Seljalandsfoss Waterfall.
+The first stop has to be the plunging Seljalandsfoss Waterfall.
 Here you can walk around behind the falls and take pictures looking out past the falling water.
 From there you should head along the Ring Road to the town of Vík í Mýrdal.
 This photogenic little town has some incredible views to enjoy.

 One of the absolute highlights of a trip to Iceland is seeing the Reynisfjara

 black sand beach.
-Tall basalt cliffs, imposing sea stacks, jet-black sands and a wild North Atlantic Ocean complete the picture.
+Tall basalt cliffs, imposing sea stacks, jet-black sands, and a wild North Atlantic Ocean complete the picture.

 From there you can easily drive to the edge of the Vatnajökull National Park and visit the Jökulsárlón Glacier Lagoon.
 The lagoon links the glacier with the ocean and the water here is dotted with icebergs of all shapes and sizes.
-You can’t help but be mesmerised by the glowing blue of compacted ice swirled with black volcanic debris.
+You can’t help but be mesmerized by the glowing blue of compacted ice swirled with black volcanic debris.
 The bergs are positively sculptural and you are guaranteed impressive shots.
 In summer you will be able to head out onto the lake by boat.
 In winter this isn’t possible but you get the added opportunity of ice caving under the Jökulsárlón Glacier.

 Not far from the lagoon is another swathe of black sands known as Diamond Beach.
 Here you will find icy pieces washed up on the sands.
 From large chunks lapped by the waves to tiny pieces strewn like diamonds across the beach.